cvxpy/cvxpy/doc/source/tutorial/advanced/index.rst

 Most users will never specify cone constraints directly.
 Instead, cone constraints are added when CVXPY converts the problem into standard form.

 By default CVXPY calls the solver most specialized to the problem type.
-For example, `ECOS`_ is called for SOCPs. `SCS`_ can both handle all problems (except mixed-integer programs).
+For example, `ECOS`_ is called for SOCPs.
+`SCS`_ can handle all problems (except mixed-integer programs).
 If the problem is a QP, CVXPY will use `OSQP`_.

 You can change the solver called by CVXPY using the ``solver`` keyword argument.
 If the solver you choose cannot solve the problem, CVXPY will raise an exception.
 Here's example code solving the same problem with different solvers.